fgoujeon/maki/README.md

     struct is_long_push
     {
         /*
-        Whenever an FSM checks a guard, it calls the check() function of that guard.
+        Whenever an SM checks a guard, it calls the check() function of that guard.
 It tries to do so using the following statements, in that order, until it finds a valid one:
             guard.check(start_state, event, target_state);